 Some of these factors are beyond anyone's control, like whether or not you're retired, but it's definitely a good idea to look around take advantage of anything you qualify for.

 Maintenance and Staying Up to Date

-Ever opened a monthly bill only to find that something costs more despite nothing in your life changing?
+Ever opened a monthly bill only to find that something costs more despite nothing in your life-changing?
 The same can happen with the cost of insurance.

-While things you do on your end, such as adding a room to the house, can definitely affect your rate, so can things done by city officials or various other groups.
+While things you do on your end, such as adding a room to the house, can definitely affect your rate, so can things are done by city officials or various other groups.

 A housing project being built in your area will likely increase insurance costs.

 This is why it's a good idea to stay up to date with your insurance company.
 Much like a relative, it's best to call them up every once in a while, check how things are going and if there's anything that has changed since you last called.

 Unlike a relative, once a year is probably good enough for your insurance company.

 I would also encourage you to watch for things that aren't commonly covered by insurance, like mold or infestations.

 It may seem like these are easy things to avoid, but it's a little more complicated than that.